Logiqx/gps-guides/sessions/20220404/README.md

 Windfoil session in westerly winds.
 Brogborough Lake, UK.

-My first time breaking 30 knots on a hydrofoil. yay!
+- My first time breaking 30 knots on a hydrofoil. yay!

-Importantly, I confirmed the COROS [data issues](../../devices/coros/data-issues.md) are still present in the V2.66.0 firmware.
+- Importantly, I confirmed the COROS [data issues](../../devices/coros/data-issues.md) are still present in the V2.66.0 firmware.
+- 500m results add useful insight into appropriate mAcc filter values.

-I also did some "crash testing" during the session.
+- I also did some "crash testing" during the session.
 Useful for SDOP and sAcc analysis!